-We’re paying homage to Mystical Ninja Starring Goemon today, an N64 game from 1997 which is certainly up for the award of Weirdest Video Game Ever.
+We’re paying homage to Mystical Ninja Starring Goemon today, a Nintendo 64 game from 1997 which is certainly up for the award of weirdest video game ever.

 The normally reasonably sensible Konami is behind the series, but with this one they utterly lost it and really went full on in the pursuit of Japanese surrealism.

 Mystical Ninja Starring Goemon